Table of Contents

 It is also possible to determine if there is a body in the request and if it is loaded with the properties HasContents, which determines if the request has contents and IsContentAvailable which indicates that the HTTP server fully received the content from the remote point.

 It is not possible to read the request content through GetRequestStream more than once.
 If you read with this method, the values in RawBody and Body will also not be available.
+It's not necessary to dispose the request stream in the context of the request, as it is disposed at the end of the HTTP session in which it is created.
+Also, you can use HttpRequest.RequestEncoding property to get the best encoding to decode the request manually.

 Note